A dialog between cell adhesion and topology at the core of morphogenesis

 {

-- Generic (topological) rigidity: A network structure made of nodes and connecting links is considered to be generically rigid if no independent (geometric) movement of the nodes is possible without stretching/compressing a link.
-Interpreting links as viscoelastic springs, a generically rigid network will have Young modulus larger than zero, meaning that the structure will react against any deformation.
+- Generic (topological) rigidity: A network structure made of nodes and connecting links is considered to be generically rigid if no independent (geometric) movement of the nodes is possible without stretching/compressing a link \cite{jacobs1995generic}. $\\$

+- Connection between generic rigidity and viscosity: Interpreting links as viscoelastic springs, a generically rigid network will have Young modulus larger than zero, meaning that the structure will react against any deformation.
 For non-generically rigid networks, deformations are possible at no energy cost.
-In consequence, generically rigid tissues would be expected to display high viscosity, whereas non-generically rigid (floppy) ones would be expected to display a low viscosity or fluid-like response. $\\$
+In consequence, generically rigid tissues would be expected to display high viscosity, whereas non-generically rigid (floppy) ones would be expected to display a low viscosity or fluid-like response \cite{Corominas:2021}. $\\$

-- The conditions under which a topological structure is generically rigid depends on the geometrical dimension the structure is embedded in.
-In 2 dimensions we have that, for a network of $n$ nodes: 1) all nodes must be connected to at least $2$ other nodes and 2) there must be, at least $l$ links, in which $l$:
+- Conditions for rigidity: The conditions under which a topological structure is generically rigid depend on the geometrical dimension the structure is embedded in \cite{pollaczek1927gliederung,Laman:1970, arkus2011deriving} ---see Fig. \ref{Fig:Fig2}C. In 2 dimensions we have that, for a network of $n$ nodes: 1) all nodes must be connected to at least $2$ other nodes and 2) there must be, at least $l$ links, in which $l$:

 In the case of structures embedded in 3 dimensions, the requirements are that 1) all nodes are connected to at least 3 other nodes and 2) the amount of links $l$ satisfies that: